Image of pesaka cropped for web desktop landscape

 The Bongo is the only tragelaphid in which both sexes have horns that spiral into one complete twist.
 The core of a bongo's horn is hollow and the outer layer of the horn is made of keratin.
 Bongo are notoriously shy animals that will flee deep into the surrounding forest if startled.
 As they run at full speed they will lay their spiralled horns on their backs so that the thick bush cannot impede its flight.
 Their massive build and short legs are an adaptation to movement through dense vegetation and they have particularly large ears which improve its sense of hearing amongst the dense thickets and forest in which it inhabits.

 Bongo are susceptible to disease such as rinderpest which in the 1890s almost exterminated the species and the young are very vulnerable to predation by lions, pythons, leopards and hyenas.
-Dense human populations are also a big threat to the species as vast numbers of humans live near to all the known East African Bongo refuges.
-However, the biggest threat of all is the large scale poaching and illegal trapping for food and skins that have resulted in the decline of Bongo populations and even their complete elimination in some areas.
+Dense human populations are also a big threat to the species as vast numbers of humans live near to all the known East African bongo refuges.
+However, the biggest threat of all is the large scale poaching and illegal trapping for food and skins that have resulted in the decline of bongo populations and even their complete elimination in some areas.
 Unrestricted hunting with dogs and snares has had a particularly strong impact on the Eastern Bongo and charities such as the KWS (Kenya Wildlife Service), the RSCF (Rare Species Conservatory Foundation) and the BSP (Bongo Surveillance Project) are carrying out community and field based conservation to try and prevent the extinction of this stunning antelope.
 It is estimated that there are less than 100 individuals currently in the wild and this species could be extinct in less than 20 years.

 To find out more information about Bongo conservation please click on the links below.